hpi-schul-cloud/gamification/README.md

 ## Internals

-This project uses [Feathers](http://feathersjs.com) as api framework and MongoDB for storing data.
+This project uses [Feathers](http://feathersjs.com) as API framework and MongoDB for storing data.
 Mongoose is used to validate the stored data.

 ### Feathers services